Work–life balance

 The Swedish parental insurance entitles parents to 480 days of paid parental leave when a child is born or adopted.
 Each parent – should they be two – is entitled to 240 of those days.

-Statistically, fathers in Sweden currently average around 30 per cent of all paid parental leave.
+Statistically, fathers in Sweden average around 30 per cent of all paid parental leave.

 Childcare and schooling help the work–life balance